Do you have a home theater in your living room, or are you planning to?

 Checkout our complete buyer's guide for soundbars!
 It includes exactly what to look for when purchasing a soundbar, and also provides many recommended options that anyone would love.

-If you don’t want to purchase an all-in-one home theater system, you might want to start with looking at wireless components, since they will provide the best look and feel for your home theater living room.
+As we explained in our other guide, if you don't want to purchase an all-in-one home theater system, you might want to start with looking at wireless components, since they will provide the best look and feel for your home theater living room.
 There are so many great products on the market, and there are so many options.
 Whatever your needs are, you will find matching products in the wireless market.

 Lastly, in-ceiling or in-wall speakers are a great choice for home theaters in living rooms.
 There are a ton of great products in these categories since they're such a popular choice for home theater rooms now.
 Some of the top choices are: